Udhayanidhi Stalin: Film career

-Political career

 2021 Tamil Nadu Assembly Elections

-Udhayanidhi Stalin's fierce campaign across Tamil Nadu has helped the DMK party secure a major win in the assembly elections.
-His AIIMS Brick remark changed the course of the Tamil Nadu election campaign.

 Udhayanidhi Stalin contested and won in the Chepauk – Thiruvallikeni Assembly Constituency in the 2021 Tamil Nadu Legislative Assembly election.

-Chepauk – Thiruvallikeni MLA

 Udhayanidhi Stalin introduced a robotic sewer cleaner in his constituency of Chepauk-Thiruvallikeni for the first time in Tamil Nadu on 21 June 2021.

 Udhayanidhi Stalin was nominated as a member of Anna University's Syndicate for a period of three years.
 The announcement was made by Speaker M. Appavu in the Assembly on 13 September 2021.

-Minister
+Minister of Youth Welfare and Sports Development (2022–present)

-Udhayanidhi Stalin sworn in as minister in Youth Welfare and Sports Development, in his father’s cabinet in Tamil Nadu on 14 December 2022.
+Udhayanidhi Stalin was sworn in as minister in Youth Welfare and Sports Development, in his father's cabinet in Tamil Nadu on 14 December 2022.

-Electoral performance
+Deputy Chief Minister of Tamil Nadu (2024–present)

+Since 2024, Stalin has been the Deputy Chief Minister of Tamil Nadu.
+He is the youngest person in the state's history to hold the position.

+Controversies

+Comments on Sushma Swaraj and Arun Jaitley

+During an election rally at Dharapuram in 2021, Udhyanidhi alleged that both Sushma Swaraj and Arun Jaitley died due to stress from Prime Minister Narendra Modi, responding to comments made by the Prime Minister at Dharapuram, where Modi had said that Udhyanidhi had reached the top post in the party, sidelining many leaders.

+Both Bansuri Swaraj, the daughter of Sushma Swaraj, and Sonali Jaitley Bakshi, the daughter of Arun Jaitley, called the comments false.

+Following this, the Election Commission of India (EC) issued a notice of election violation to Udhayanidhi and asked him to respond.